datanav/docs/best-practice.rst

     :alt: Generic pipe concept

-As a general rule when it comes to transformations, we wish to use reusable properties; e.g. global properties generated in the global dataset.
-This gives us opportunity to track data from start to end of flow through Sesam.
+As a general rule when it comes to transformations we wish to use reusable properties; e.g. global properties generated in the global dataset.
+This gives us the opportunity to track data from start to end of the flow through Sesam.

-In order to prioritize which ids we want to use, we use :ref:`coalesce <nulls>`.
+Often several dataset may contain the same properties, but not necessarily with the same value.
+In order to prioritize which property value from which dataset we want to use we utilize the :ref:`coalesce <coalesce_dtl_function>` function.
 If the global id is null, **“Coalesce”** gives us the opportunity to choose which is the next best option.
-This, in turn gives us the opportunity to use the golden record, which you can read about :ref:`here <best-practice-golden-record>`.
+This in turn gives us the opportunity to use the golden record, which you can read about :ref:`here <best-practice-golden-record>`.

-Below we see an example of a global pipe called "global-person".
-At top the type of pipe is set to **“merge“** enabling us to add 4 datasets that we wish to merge.
+Below we see an example of a global pipe called **global-person**.
+The type of pipe is set to **“merge“**, enabling us to add 4 datasets that we wish to merge.

-Below the actual merge, or **“equality“** rules are set.
-Further down, in the **“transform”** section the use of **coalesce** becomes obvious when choosing which properties got get values from.
+The **“equality“** determines the join chriteria between the datasets.
+Further down in the **“transform”** section we see an example of the use of the **coalesce** rule.
+In this case, three of the datasets contain the zip code belonging to a person.
+The order of the dataset keys determines the priority (in this example the zip code of hr-person will be chosen whenever it is available).

 ::